Last updated: May 31, 2022

 Responsibilities of a Community Green Representative include:

-- Raising awareness and the promotion of green workplace practices such as reducing waste, recycling, saving energy and green purchasing.
+- Raising awareness of and promoting green workplace practices, such as reducing waste, recycling, saving energy and green purchasing.

 - Liaising directly with your branch on sustainability and decarbonation issues that need to be raised at work.